nananananate/zothacks-2020-frontend/README.md

 # ZotHacks 2020 Front-end Repository

-This is the project repository for the ZotHacks Front-end workshop materials.
+Thiss is the project repository for the ZotHacks Front-end workshop materials.
 Across the repository there are several branches representing different stages of the process.

 This project was created using the [HackUCI React Template](https://github.com/hackuci/React-Template), which was bootstrapped off of [Create React App](https://github.com/facebook/create-react-app).